DeepLabCut/Docker4DeepLabCut2.0/README.md

 ## Step-by-step instructions for creating the Docker environment:

 Next create the image.
-The image needs only be created **once**.
+The image needs only be created once to use the commands below (i.e. you can enter, stop and re-enter a container again).
+However, if you want to **UPGRADE YOUR DEEPLABCUT package**, you should build a new image!
 All the required software will be downloaded from DockerHub. (you can pick a user name and container name other than dlc_username/dlcdocker if you want):
 ```
 docker image build -t dlc_username/dlcdocker .
 ```